Oash0739/HONOURS/README.md

 For access to simulation data, contact Thorsten Tepper-Garcia at thorsten.teppergarcia@sydney.edu.au.

 ## File and Folder Description:
+- Galactoseismology: the Milky Way's Response to a Major Impact Event: .pdf of my thesis.
 - flatfieldanime.mp4: .mp4 of the Bland-Hawthorn & Tepper-Garcia smooth potential impact simulation with a Flat Field transformation.

 - flatfieldanime_polar.mp4: .mp4 of the Bland-Hawthorn & Tepper-Garcia smooth potential impact simulation with a Flat Field transformation in polar coordinates.